tedkim97/tedkim97.github.io/_posts/2019-03-02-price_disc_seg.md

 Did it cost Microsoft a ton of money to add these features to their operating system?
 Maybe.
 It's more likely that they started with the highest quality version of the operating system, and stripped away features to create the discrepancy.

-**Differential Pricing by Location**
+###### Differential Pricing by Location

 However, Microsoft **also** segments their Windows 10 licenses through **geography**.
 To be fair, the price of Windows 10 can differ across borders because of international tax differences (i.e Windows 10 is more expensive because of the government).
 Other times, Microsoft offers cheaper Windows 10 license keys where the retail price is disproportionate to the cost of living.
 Residents in some of these countries don't have enough money (or enough willingness) to pay the full American retail price.

 I cannot find any primary evidence of this, but there are suspicious services that sell discounted Windows 10 keys (illegally).
-They acquire these keys through several means (stolen credit cards, volume licenses, education versions, etc), but **sometimes** these vendors buy keys from countries that are offered windows 10 at a much cheaper price.
+They acquire these keys through several means (stolen credit cards, volume licenses, education versions, etc), but they also buy keys from countries that are offered windows 10 at a much cheaper price.

-**Redhat Linux**
+###### Redhat Linux

 Price Differentials can still exist with open source software!
 For example, Red Hat (now an IBM subsidiary) offers a free version of their Linux Distro in addition to their "Red Hat Enterprise Linux" Distro.